kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     }

     /*
+    *
+    * Pseudo code for getting the successor is from: http://ee.usc.edu/~redekopp/cs104/slides/L19_BalancedBST_23.pdf:
+    *
     Finding the successor of a given node
     -------------------------------------
     Requires:
-        1. If position is beg, Node *current and key_index MUST point to first key in tree.
+    *    1. If position is beg, Node *current and key_index MUST point to first key in tree.
-        2. If position is end, Node *current and key_index MUST point to last key in tree.
+    *    2. If position is end, Node *current and key_index MUST point to last key in tree.
+    *

-        3. If position is in_between, current and key_index do not point to either the first key in the tree or last key.
-If the tree has only one node, the state can only be in_between if the first node is a 3-node.
+    *    3. If position is in_between, current and key_index does not point to either the first key in the tree or last key.
+If the tree has only one node,
+    *          the state can only be in_between if the first node is a 3-node.
+    *
-        Returns:
+    *    Returns:
-        pair<const Node *, int>, where pnode->key(key_index) is next in-order key.
-Note, if the last key has already been visited, the pointer returned will be nullptr.
+    *     pair<const Node *, int>, where pnode->key(key_index) is next in-order key.
+    *     If the last key has already been visited, the pointer returned will be nullptr.
-        The pseudo code for getting the successor is from: http://ee.usc.edu/~redekopp/cs104/slides/L19_BalancedBST_23.pdf:
+    *
     */
     template<class Key, class Value> std::pair<const typename tree234<Key, Value>::Node *, int> tree234<Key, Value>::iterator::getSuccessor(const Node *current, int key_index) noexcept
     {